thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 Check this **[FAQ](interview.md)** that answers habitual questions I've been asked during job interviews.

+I can help you company in other ways, check my [consulting](consulting) page.

 ## 🏅 Certificates and Badges

 |                                                                                                                                         |                                                                                                                                  |